jameshball/osci-render/README.md

 ## Proposed Features

-- Tune and transpose audio output
+- Tune and transpose sh.ball.audio output
 - Support rendering of multiple objects
 - Saving pre-rendered frames to file for later loading
-- Saving audio output to file
+- Saving sh.ball.audio output to file
 - (long term) Implement GUI
 - (long term) Keyframing/animating objects and camera

 ## Usage

-Using osci-render is very easy; specify the file you would like to render, and optionally the rotation speed, and camera focal length and position in the case of `.obj` files and it will output as audio to visualise on your oscilloscope.
+Using osci-render is very easy; specify the file you would like to render, and optionally the rotation speed, and camera focal length and position in the case of `.obj` files and it will output as sh.ball.audio to visualise on your oscilloscope.

 To render the cube example in `/models`, you would use the following args: